Huang-Zifeng/hugo-theme-den/content/en/posts/write_in_english.md

 - "Mitcher"
 ---

-I want to, and will, write something in English,
+I am willing to write something in English here in a near future.

-not just copying the post in Chinese to the English folder,

-with time permitted.
+Most of the contents are written in Chinese and can be found  [here](https://www.huang-zifeng.com/zh/).